Agile Development Methodology: MVP Strategies and Best Practices

 • Flexibility and Iterative Feedback: Agile, while also supporting iterations, prioritizes flexibility and adaptability over Lean’s strict waste reduction.
 Agile methodologies facilitate continuous changes and updates based on feedback, making them highly responsive to user needs throughout the development cycle.

-• Core Focus: Lean is more focused on process efficiency and value creation from a production standpoint, making it ideal for projects where cost reduction is crucial.
+• Core Focus: Lean focuses more on process efficiency and value creation from a production standpoint, making it ideal for projects where cost reduction is crucial.
 In contrast, Agile is better suited for projects requiring high adaptability and where end-user feedback is critical for the development process.

 Traditional Phases of Waterfall Methodology